 What to do next

-If your deployment uses a load balancer, upgrade each load balancer node to use vRealize Automation health checks, and re-enable load balancer traffic for any unconnected nodes.
+If your deployment uses a load balancer, re-enable the vRealize Automation health monitors and the traffic to all nodes.

 For more information, see vRealize Automation Load Balancing.